Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Sleep problems.
 When the person with PTSD cannot sleep, it may be difficult for family members to sleep as well.
 Sleep problems may also be due to depression.

 - Health problems.
-With extended stress, family members are more likely to develop stomach or bowel problems, headaches, muscle pain, and other health problems.
+Bad habits (e.g., drinking, smoking, not exercising) may worsen among family members, and with extended stress, they may become more likely to develop stomach or bowel problems, headaches, muscle pain, and other health problems.

 Impact on Healthcare Professionals